+44 (0) 207 252 3900 [email protected]

 An unusually large victorian house spread over four distinctly styled floors,

 Level 1, 60’s futuristic, white, light, cavernous space, sophisticated, cool, disco vibe.
+Newly added is a 15ft beaten copper wall feature.

 Level 2, french grandeur, elegant 50ft reception room with 11ft ceilings and fantastic natural light, antique chateau panelling, working fireplaces, decorating allowed.